cypress-io/commit-info/README.md

 Notes:

 - Resolves with [Bluebird](https://github.com/petkaantonov/bluebird) promise.
-- Tries to read branch from CI variables first, otherwise uses Git command.
+- Only uses Git commands, see [src/git-api.js](src/git-api.js)
-- If a command fails, returns empty string for each property
+- If a command fails, returns null for each property
 - If you need to debug, run with `DEBUG=commit-info` environment variable.

 ## Individual methods